Do bosses really care about what time you start work?

-2. Ask questions.
-If you aren’t completely sure, your boss would rather have you ask a silly question than assume you know the answer.
+If you aren’t completely sure, your boss would rather you ask a silly question than assume you know the answer.
 If you don’t feel comfortable asking your boss, ask a colleague.
 Or better yet, ask several colleagues to be sure you’re getting the full picture and not just one opinion.

 The bottom line: Ask rather than assume.

-3. Be responsive.
 The murkiness of start times comes from our instant and constant access to email.
 Does your day start when you roll over in bed and check your work email before you even get dressed?
-Or does it start when you physically show up?
+Or does it start when you physically show up (in the days where you did physically show up)?
 All bosses I spoke with agreed that they want to see your answers in a timely way.
 Not sure what timely means?
 Ask!
-Some companies have a guideline for what responsive means for them, typically 24 hours.
+Some companies have a guideline for what responsive means for them, typically within 24 hours.

 The bottom line: Many bosses don’t care when you start work as long as you are responsive.

-4. Show you care.
 All the bosses I spoke with agreed that you can’t fake a good attitude.
-They care more that you’re responsive, inquisitive and willing to do whatever it takes to get your job done rather than sitting at your desk at 9 a.m.
+They care more that you’re responsive, inquisitive and willing to do whatever it takes to get your job done rather than sitting at your desk, or in front of your laptop at home, at 9 a.m.
 Answer your emails in a timely manner and let your boss know if you’re overwhelmed.
 If you let things slide, it’s easy for your boss to interpret that as not caring about your job.

 The bottom line: Your boss cares about your attitude, enthusiasm, and pride in your work.

-5. Make your boss look good.
-Everyone wants to get ahead and look good to her boss, including your boss.
+Everyone wants to get ahead and look good to her boss, including your own boss.
 If you buck the trends in 1 - 4 above and other people start complaining about you, your boss will look bad.
-It doesn’t matter how good your work is when your boss has to spend time defending you or her decision to keep you on.
+It doesn’t matter how good your work is when your boss has to spend time defending you— or defending her decision to keep you on.
 Make your boss into your ally.